 However, in some cases, income tax Equity Trading and Mutual Funds trading is considered as a Business Income.
 It is important to understand when to treat sale of shares as Capital Gains or Business Income.
-In such cases, the investor should file ITR 3.
-The Due Date to file ITR 2 is 31st July of the assessment year.
+The Due Date to file the return is 31st July of the assessment year.
 Eg: Due Date to file ITR for FY 2019-20 was 31st July 2020.
 It has been extended to 30th November 2020.

 - Equity Intraday Trading (Speculative Business Income)